Posted on June 3, 2021

 For Uncontested Dissolutions: There are no personal appearances at the courthouse.
 The Commissioner will make decisions based on the documents in the LINX court file, the proposed orders, and Interrogatories.
 Submit proposed final pleadings prior to the day of hearing to Commissioner Services via email or fax.
 (253) 798-6897.

 For Minor Settlements: Attendance of minor, parents, Settlement Guardian ad Litem and petitioning attorney are waived if agreed signed orders are emailed to Commissioner Services 1 court day prior to the scheduled hearing.
 If matter is contested, all parties shall appear as noted above via Zoom.

 For Unlawful Detainers or Evictions: All these cases, with limited exceptions, are currently suspended by order of the Governor.

 For Guardianship/Probate: There are no personal appearances at the courthouse.
 All hearings will be conducted by remote video conferencing using Zoom.
-The court will serve as host and send an email invite to the parties.
+The court will serve as host.

 For Domestic Violence/Vulnerable Adult Protection Orders:

 - To request an Initial Order: Appear in person at the Superior Court Clerk’s Office (930 Tacoma Avenue S., Room 110) to complete the petition and to appear for your initial hearing before a Court Commissioner.
 For intimate partner relationships, (spouses, former spouses, persons who have a child in common or persons who have or did have a dating relationship), you can also call the Family Justice Center, (253) 798-4166 or the YWCA, (253) 383-2593.